zero-one01/pass-winmenu/README.md

 Open the file, read through it, edit the settings as necessary, and save it before starting the application again.
 You should now have a working password manager.

+If you want to access your passwords on multiple devices, you have several options.
+What follows are the instructions for setting up Git, but all software able to synchronise directories will work: Git, SVN, Dropbox, Google Drive, ownCloud, network shares, bittorrent sync...

-To synchronise your passwords, initialise a new Git repository at the root of your password store:
+To synchronise your passwords using Git, initialise a new Git repository at the root of your password store:
 ```
 powershell> cd $HOME\.password-store
 powershell> git init